Essential Excel Keyboard Shortcuts for M&A and Finance

 F2 Edit the active cell.

-F4 (when inside the formula bar) Toggle absolute/relative references in a formula.
+F4 (inside the formula bar) Toggle absolute/relative references in a formula.

 Ctrl + Shift + L Toggle filters on and off.